tfxl/workbook_T2A1--B/TimothyLong_T2A1-B.md

   while i < array.length

     if array[i] == searched_value
-      return "Searched value '#{searched_value}' first located at index #{i}" else
+      puts "Index being checked is #{i}" # added for output display purposes only return "Searched value '#{searched_value}' first located at index #{i}" else
-      p searched_value # added for display purposes only i += 1 # if the value is not found, then iterate to the next index in the array end end
+      p "Index being checked is #{mid_index}" # added for output display purposes only i += 1 # if the value is not found, then iterate to the next index in the array end end